Core-Collapse Astrophysics with a Five-Megaton Neutrino Detector: Overview of Discovery Prospects

 \subsection{Testing the neutrino signal}

 By measuring neutrinos from many supernovae, the deduced energy spectra and time profiles could be compared to each other and to theory.
 In most cases, only several events would be detected, but this is enough to be useful.
 The highest neutrino energies range up to $\simeq 50$ MeV.
 The thermal nature of the neutrino spectrum makes it relatively narrow, and since it is falling exponentially at high energies, even a small number of events can help determine the temperature.
-Recall that for SN 1987A, the Kamiokande-II and IMB detectors collected only $\sim 10$ events each~\cite{Hirata:1987hu, Bionta:1987qt}, but that this data strongly restricts the details of the collapsed core.
+Recall that for SN~1987A, the Kamiokande-II and IMB detectors collected only $\sim 10$ events each~\cite{Hirata:1987hu, Bionta:1987qt}, but that this data strongly restricts the details of the collapsed core.

-The time profile is thought to rise quickly, over perhaps at most 0.1 s, and then decline over several seconds, as seen for SN 1987A.
+The time profile is thought to rise quickly, over perhaps at most 0.1 s, and then decline over several seconds, as seen for SN~1987A.
 The neutrino events collected would most likely be at the early peak of the emission, and hence the most relevant for the question of whether heating by the emergent neutrino flux is adequate for shock revival~\cite{Bethe:1984ux,Thompson:2002mw,Murphy:2008dw} or whether $\nu$-$\nu$ many-body effects are important~\cite{nu-nu}.

 Over time, as many supernovae are detected, the average energy spectrum and time profile will be built up.
 (For the time profile, there will be some uncertainties in the start times.)
 If there are large variations from one supernova to the next, then these average quantities will ultimately provide a more useful template for comparison than the theoretical results that must be used at present.
 If there is no evidence for significant variations between supernovae, then the accumulated data will be equivalent to having detected one supernova with many events.
 It is quite likely that such a detector would observe a supernova in one of the Milky Way, M31, or M33; the high-statistics yield from these would also provide a point of comparison.
 Taken together, all of these data will provide new and exacting tests of how supernovae work.
+We note that it is hard to imagine any other way to test the variation in neutrino emission per supernova.